The Beetle (novel): Plot summary

 Atherton has forgotten about the appointment and is surprised by Grayling's visit the next day.
 He does not know that Grayling has feelings for him, and makes several insensitive remarks that cause her to leave in anger.
 Later, Marjorie Lindon's father visits to talk about how Lessingham is not an appropriate match for his daughter.
 When Atherton receives a third surprise visit, from Marjorie, her father hides and eavesdrops on their conversation.
-Marjorie tells him about a half-naked and starving man (Holt) she brought to her house yesterday without her father's knowledge after finding him lying in the street.
+Marjorie tells him about a half-naked and starving man (Holt) she brought to her house the day before without her father's knowledge after finding him lying in the street.
 The man had mentioned that Lessingham was in danger, and she wanted to know more about it.
-Atherton suspects it is the same man he saw leaving Lessingham's house two nights ago but does not mention it.
+Atherton suspects it is the same man he saw leaving Lessingham's house two nights before but does not mention it.
 Marjorie tells him that she, too, had been attacked by an unseen force that sounded like a beetle.
 Her father then emerges from his hiding place and accuses her of insanity.
 Both Lindons leave the house in an agitated state.
 The fourth coincidental visitor is Lessingham, who wants to know what Atherton has to do with the picture of the scarab and everything else that happened.
 Although neither speaks openly about it, they agree that Lessingham is haunted, and that if he ensures Lindon won't be dragged into it, Atherton will give him the benefit of the doubt regarding his innocence.
 Finally, Grayling returns, still wishing to lunch, and Atherton accepts.

 The narrative perspective switches again, this time to Marjorie Lindon.
 Arriving home, Lindon finds that her guest, Holt, is awake, and he tells her his story.
 Astonished, Lindon sends her servants to fetch Atherton, because she has no one else to turn to.
 When Atherton arrives, he interrogates Holt enough to confirm his suspicions, but he hopes to keep Lindon out of the matter.
 He fails, however, and Lindon insists that she go along in search of the Beetle.
 The three manage to find the house, but it is deserted.
 Suddenly, Holt is hypnotised again and runs out.
 Atherton and Lindon agree that he should follow Holt and that she will stay in the house in case the Beetle returns, and that he will send anyone he finds to the house to help her.
 Only minutes later, Lindon finds that the Beetle is hiding in the house, and her account ends abruptly as she is captured by the Beetle.